valflrt/fencryption/README.md

   - Command `pack create` creates a pack from the contents of specified directory
   - Command `pack update` creates a directory where decrypted files (from the encrypted "pack") appear, you can then choose to update the pack with the changes made in the directory or to discard them
   - Command `pack extract` extracts pack to the specified directory

+# fencryption-lib

+The lib used in the fencryption binary.
+You can [take a look](https://docs.rs/fencryption/latest/fencryption_lib/), it has some interesting things...